I Got Lost in His Arms

 "I Got Lost in His Arms" is a song from the 1946 musical Annie Get Your Gun, written by Irving Berlin.
 It was performed by Ethel Merman in the original production of the musical.

+Background

 In the torch song, Annie Oakley sings about the sensation of falling in love with Frank Butler.
+The ballad has a lot of repeated notes too.